olgacuznetova/getting_and_cleaning_data_course_project/CodeBook.md

 * test_data <- cbind(x_test, y_test, subj_test)
 * full_data <- rbind(train_data, test_data)

-### Step 2: Measurements that only contain mean and stddev were selected using logical operator
+### Step 2: Measurements that only contain mean and stddev were selected
+    grepl was used to get logical operator YES for measurements containing standard deviation, mean and id; data set was updated only with measurements == Yes from the line above

 ### Step 3: Descriptive activity names
   Data set was assignes descriptive activity names by merging data with activity_labels